slipstream/SlipStreamDocumentation/docs/advanced_tutorial/faster-deployment.rst

 .. warning::

-   SlipStream will invalidate the built image if the component is modified; you must rebuilt the component after any changes.
+   SlipStream will invalidate the built image if the component is modified; you must rebuild the component after any changes.
 Also, SlipStream will not delete the built image from the cloud.
 That must be done manually, if desired.